 I’m by no means an extrovert, but I’m also not quite an introvert.

 I just hate small talk, unless it’s in Chinese because that’s most of the Chinese I know; it’s how I met so many friendly Chinese travelers in Iceland.
 I enjoy talking with people most of the time, but I need a reason to start a conversation — without a reason for the conversation to begin, I’ll just stand aside and watch.
 I prefer to have other people start the conversation for me.

 The Yahoo! article is more of a how-to guide of traveling and avoiding people.
 While I don’t always want to interact with people, I by no means want to avoid interactions.
 Where’s the joy in traveling if you can’t talk about the places you’ve been?
 And I don’t understand how taking an aisle seat is better for an introvert.
 If you want to sleep, take the window, and if you enjoy scenery on a train or bus, you’ll also want that window.

-The entire does have some (obvious) good advice.
+The article does have some (obvious) good advice.

 I agree with a few points that the article makes, but those points with which I agree are meant more for all travelers.
 I definitely encourage people to travel with literature — hell, I bring my Kindle to the bar in case I don’t find anyone to talk with (yes, some people think I’m crazy for reading in a bar).
 I also like the idea of taking an extra day off between returning from vacation and going back to work because I like any excuse for more time off from work.

 There’s also tip #13: bring a journal.
 It’s definitely a good idea to bring a notebook — it helps you to remember what you’ve seen on your trip.
 It’s more of a writer’s tool for me — one of my grad school instructors told us to always have a notebook to write down ideas or record conversations.
 I also find a notebook is handy for writing down new words and phrases in another language.
 People in bars might also write down some recommended places to visit.